Cannabidiol (CBD) and Post-traumatic Stress Disorder (PTSD)

 CBD from Marijuana Is Where It’s at for Active Parts Per Million (PPM)

-CBD can be found in both hemp and cannabis but is most potent when coming from cannabis.
+CBD oil for sale can be found in both hemp and cannabis but is most potent when coming from cannabis.
 Hemp only contains THC percentages of 0.03% or less.
 The parts per million of active CBD in cannabis is much greater than that of the active parts per million of CBD in hemp.
 If you’re not worried about the THC then perhaps CBD may be just the thing you need.
 Millions of people are finding the relief they need with cannabis and you may too.

 “Hemp oil is the common term for hemp seed oil, obtained by pressing hemp seeds that contain low levels of CBD, typically less than 25 parts per million (ppm).
 In contrast, CBD extracts are produced either directly from cannabis flowers that are up to 15% CBD (150,000 ppm)” HIA